Strandgade 24: 20th century

-The architects H. Christiansen and Jens Ladegaard undertook a renovation of the building in 1988-1989 which received an award from the City of Copenhagen.
+The architects H. Christiansen and Jens Ladegaard undertook a renovation of the building in 1988–1989 which received an award from the City of Copenhagen.

 Architecture

 The house is seven bays wide.
-The façade is dominated by a rounded pediment with a relief of Mercury and Neptune, representing trade and seafaring.
-The rounded pediment matches the similar feature on the Danish Asia Company's former headquarters on the other side of the street.

 The building owes much of its appearance to an adaption undertaken by Fædersen in the years after 1743.
 He heightened the building by one storey and also added the rounded pediment as well as the two flanking dormers.
 The rounded pediment matches the similar feature on the Danish Asia Company's former headquarters on the other side of the street.
 It features a relief of Mercury and Neptune, representing trade and seafaring.
 The relief is attributed to I. C. Petzhold.
 The building's Rococo-style main staircase was installed by Fædersen.

 The secondary staircase to the rear dates from the 1940s.
-The rustication on the ground floor the secondary cornice and the niche under the window of the central bay on the first floor date from 1864.
+The rustication on the ground floor, the secondary cornice and the niche under the window of the central bay on the first floor date from 1864.
 The rear and cross wings were also built for Fæddersen.
 The wall towards No. 22 was constructed when this part of the property was sold off in 1743.